English | 中文

 Important Facts About Chronic Hepatitis B

 • Many people with CHB have no symptoms for years or even decades.
-This is why getting screened is so important if you were born outside of the US, even if you feel healthy.

 • Hepatitis B virus (HBV) is spread through blood, not through casual contact like kissing, sharing meals, or sitting together.